 This section was adapted from Accessibility in the Open Textbook Toolkit by University of Toronto Online Learning, licensed for reuse under a Creative Commons Attribution 4.0 International License

-Use this checklist developed by the Learning Technology Liaisons to assist you with ensuring your OER is accessible.
+Use this checklist developed by the Assistive Technology Specialists to assist you with ensuring your OER is accessible.
 If you have any questions about accessibility, please contact the eLearning Liaison.

 Conestoga College Library and Learning Services takes the following measures to ensure the accessibility of our OER projects: